yeahglo/osticket-prereqs/README.md

 - Navigate to Sites > Default > osTicket
 - From the right sidebar, click "Browse *:80"
 <img width="1230" alt="Screen Shot 2023-06-25 at 12 47 14 PM" src="https://github.com/yeahglo/osticket-prereqs/assets/91516100/1a13b8ef-070e-485d-aec7-277af282d283">

+**_With two file explorer windows open, you can easily drag the "Upload" folder over to your wwwroot folder and rename it to "osTicket"._**

 <img width="1036" alt="Screen Shot 2023-06-25 at 12 54 11 PM" src="https://github.com/yeahglo/osticket-prereqs/assets/91516100/8138f47e-57a8-4fd3-bc92-f5f140847e6c">

-_Note: At this point, osTicket Installer should be open in the browser.
-If it's not, there may be an error in the setup._
+**_At this point, osTicket Installer should open in the browser.
+If it's not, there is an error in the setup._**

 **Step 9: Enabling PHP Extensions and Configuring File Permissions**
 - Navigate back Sites > Default > osTicket in the admin IIS panel